IKoshelev/dotnet-practice-starter/readme.md

 Open page `https://localhost:5002/` and login with username: `alice`, password: `alice` or username: `bob`, password: `bob`.
 You may need to instruct browser to trust dev-certificate.
 You should see a page with information about currently logged-in user and DB connections statuses.

 Navigate to `http://localhost:5340/` to see your application logs.
-Login is `admin`, password is in file [./infrastructure/seq-open-telemetry-logs/password-hash-write.ps1](/infrastructure/seq-open-telemetry-logs/password-hash-write.ps1).
+Login is `admin`, password is in file [./infrastructure/seq-open-telemetry-logs/password-hash-write.ps1](/infrastructure/seq-open-telemetry-logs/password-hash-write.ps1). *This file also shows how to use Docker to distribute and run scripts, it essentialy uses image as an isolated executable with 0 dependencies on hosting OS*.

 Examine [./app-console/Program.cs](/app-console/Program.cs) or [./app-aspnet/Pages/Index.cshtml.cs](/app-aspnet/Pages/Index.cshtml.cs) to see how dependencies are used.